kurokami-ru/Core/README.md

-# Core PHP Framework
+# Core PHP Framework as Library

 ## About this project

 The Core PHP Framework is being developed for educational and demonstration purposes.
-I am currently only at the beginning of development.

-## Futures
+## Troubleshoot

+- sessions
-- modular core
+- router
-- application as service locator
-- many data source adapters

-## Expected

-- placeholders for router, viewer, logger
-- comments for all files in PHPDoc style
-- my own css mini framework similar bootstrap

 ## License